 University Stadium is an outdoor football stadium on the south campus of the University of New Mexico in Albuquerque, New Mexico.
 It is the home field of the New Mexico Lobos football team of the Mountain West Conference.
 The stadium opened in September 1960 and currently has a seating capacity of 39,224.
 However, the capacity for the Gildan New Mexico Bowl is 37,457.
-The natural grass playing field runs in the traditional north-south configuration and sits at an elevation of 5,100 feetabove sea level.

 The stadium replaced Zimmerman Field, a 16,000-seat stadium which was located just south of the current library.
 Needing more room for campus facilities, the university purchased land south of campus, near the corner of Avenida Cesar Chavez and University Boulevard.
 This land became the "south campus", which, includes The Pit and Isotopes Park, the Lobo Tennis Club, Lobo Field, Lobo Softball field, the Rudy Davalos Basketball Center and buildings housing the athletics department as well as the football stadium.